 Between 2000 and 2019, over 400,000 military service members in the US had a traumatic brain injury.
 You would think most of these injuries were while they were in another country, but 80% of the cases from 2005 to 2018 were from accidents within the US.

-Racial and ethnic minorities
+Racial and Ethnic Minorities

 Native American/Alaska Native children and adults are more susceptible to traumatic brain injuries than other ethnic groups.
-Substance use problems, higher rates of car accidents and suicide contribute to their higher rates of TBIs.
+Substance use problems, higher rates of car accidents, and suicide contribute to their higher rates of TBIs.
 Non-Hispanic black and Hispanic patients don’t receive as much follow-up care and rehab as non-Hispanic white patients, so they are more susceptible to the harmful effects of traumatic brain injuries.

 Traumatic brain injuries are a health issue that you need to take seriously, especially if you know that you’re in an at-risk category.
-Your health and well-being is more important than the cost.
+Your health and well-being are more important than the cost.
 Some organizations may be able to help you afford treatment.